 On January 31, 2018, the city was awarded a grant from the Department of Commerce and Exceltech Engineering has been selected to design this park.
 It is anticipated that construction will being late 2018 and is estimated to be completed in 2019.

-The park will have many amenities including ADA accessibility to the beach and ADA parking; terraced seat walls; picnic areas; viewing areas and launching area for small boats.
+The park will have many amenities including ADA accessibility to the beach and ADA parking; terraced seat walls; picnic areas; viewing areas; and water access.